Azure-Samples/active-directory-angularjs-singlepageapp-dotnet-webapi/README.md

 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type "To Go API" in the text box.
 Then, click on  **Select Permissions** and select 'Access To Go API'.
+9. Grant permissions across your tenant for your application.
+Go to Settings -> Properties -> Required Permissions, and click on the **Grant Permissions** button in the top bar.
+Click **Yes** to confirm.

 ### Step 5:  Enable the OAuth2 implicit grant for your application